UCLM-ARCO/uclm-arco.github.io/shapes/content/zigbee2mqtt.md

 Done updating!
 {{</shell>}}

 This will provision our local Grafana instance.
-If we check [http://localhost:3000](http://localhost:3000) we will see Grafana UI, and following on the side menu *Dashboards > Manage* we can see our provisioned dashboards:
+If you check [http://localhost:3000](http://localhost:3000) you will see the Grafana UI, and following on the side menu *Dashboards > Manage* we can see our provisioned dashboards:
 {{<image src="grafana_ui.png">}}

 To see what files where provisioned and the generated dashboards information use: